-The main office of the Company is located in Tbilisi and it has additional service centers in Tbilisi, Batumi, Poti, Kutaisi, Zugdidi, Telavi, Akhaltsikhe, Rustavi and Gori.
+The head office of the Company is located in Tbilisi and it has additional service centers in Tbilisi, Batumi, Poti, Kutaisi, Zugdidi, Telavi, Akhaltsikhe, Rustavi and Gori.
 The Company's legal address is 9, Ana Politkovskaia street, 0154 Tbilisi, Georgia.

-As at 31 December 2018 and 31 December 2017, the shareholder of the Company is JSC Georgian health group - 100%, owned by Georgia Capital plc. (incorporated in the United Kingdom and listed at London stock exchange) as at 31 December, 2018 and BGEO group plc. as at 31 December, 2017.
+As at 31 December 2019 and 31 December 2018, the shareholder of the Company is JSC Georgian health group - 100%, owned by Georgia Capital plc., incorporated in the United Kingdom and listed at London stock exchange.